brandoncalia/PiTunes/README.md

   * Scrolling text / an updating feed
 * A better way to deal with the refresh screen
 * Different ways of storing data over time
+* Need to implement better error catching, if connection errors occur